Quadratic Corrections to the Higher-Spin Equations by the Differential Homotopy Approach: Application to higher-spin equations

 that can be solved as follows \cite{Vasiliev:2023yzx}:

 or

 where

-In \hyperref[App_C]{Appendix C}, we show that $B_{2 pc} - B_{2 sh}$ reproduces the shift $\delta B_2$ found in \cite{Didenko:2019xzz} to reach the vertex with the minimal number of derivatives.
+In \ref{App_C}, we show that $B_{2 pc} - B_{2 sh}$ reproduces the shift $\delta B_2$ found in \cite{Didenko:2019xzz} to reach the vertex with the minimal number of derivatives.
 This is the new result of the paper.
 In the sequel we will use $B_2 = B_{2 pc}$.

 Note also that Ansatz \eqref{B2} is appropriate for the following reasons.
 The factor of $\D(\sigma^2-\sigma^1-\overrightarrow{\sigma})$ ensures that the coefficient in front of $p_{1\alpha} p_{2}^{\alpha}$ in the exponent vanishes at $\tau = 0$, which implies by the $Z$-dominance lemma \cite{Gelfond:2018vmi} spin-locality of the corrections to physical vertex.
 Indeed, the part of the exponent affecting this coefficient at $\tau = 0$ takes the form